 We also collect certain non-personal information when you visit and use any of the Websites, our apps or Wi-Fi at R&A events.
 For example, we may collect and store your IP address, reference site domain name, and demographic information.
 We also may collect information including, but not limited to, traffic data, location data and usage while on any of the Websites or when using our apps or Wi-Fi at R&A events.
 We will only collect such data in aggregate form (so that no individual user is identified).

 How we use your personal information

 Orders or purchases via the Websites or in store

-We will retain the information you provide to us for your purchase for a period of up to ten years from the date of your purchase for analysis purposes to understand audiences for The Open at each venue and to improve efficiencies at The Open in general and at particular venues.
+We will retain the information you provide to us for your purchase for a period of ten years from the date of your purchase for analysis purposes to understand audiences for The Open and the AIG Women’s Open at each venue and to improve efficiencies at our championships and team events in general and at particular venues.
 This processing of your personal information is necessary for our legitimate interests of understanding our customers and providing better products and services for our customers.
 We will not store your payment details for this purpose.

 Enquiries, providing feedback or complaints